 What the judges said

 The judges were impressed by the independent researchers’ outstanding work demonstrated in the entries.

 Judge Arthur Fletcher commented, “We’re delighted to see this award showcase the fantastic breadth, collaboration and innovation across the independent research sector.”

 Fellow judge Dr Sarah Jenkins said, “It was great to read such a wide range of work being undertaken by independent and micro businesses for brands and organisations globally.
 The breadth of work being undertaken, the quality of insight being generated and the impact being had as a result, is something that should be celebrated and shared.”

 Many of this year’s entries were collaborations between ICG members.
 Alongside making it easy for members to connect with each other, the ICG also helps them to grow their business through training and the sharing of knowledge and best practice.

 What happens next?

-The winner will be announced at the MRS Awards dinner in London on Monday 2 December.
+The winner will be revealed in an online broadcast at 4pm on Monday 7 December.